amir-karami/FLSA-Topic-Model/README.md

 install.packages(tictoc)

-It is suggested to create a folder to save the outputs in that folder such as "/Users/Amir/Desktop/FLSA".The function is in the following format and all the variables should be defined:
+Fourth, It is suggested to create a folder to save the outputs in that folder such as "/Users/Amir/Desktop/FLSA".

+Fifth, The FLSA_TM function is in the following format and all the variables should be defined:

 FLSA_TM (InputFile,Num_Topics,Num_Words,WW,Destination)